 Figure 3: Pictures aligned to the middle of the slide, and thereafter horizontally distributed

-As you can see, the slide in Figure 3 looks more organized and interesting than the slide you saw in Figure 1.
+As you can see, slide in Figure 3 looks more organized and interesting than the slide you saw in Figure 1.
 PowerPoint includes align and distribute options for all slide objects.
-In this tutorial, let's learn how to align and distribute pictures in PowerPoint 2013 for Windows:
+In this tutorial, let's learn how to align and distribute pictures in PowerPoint 2016 for Windows:

 - Open your presentation, and navigate to the slide which contains the pictures to be aligned.
 Select all pictures you want to align.

-- This brings up the Picture Tools Format tab on the Ribbon (highlighted in red within Figure 4).
+- Doing so brings up the Picture Tools Format tab on the Ribbon, highlighted in green within Figure 4, below.
 Make sure that this contextual tab is activated.
 Now click the Align button which is highlighted in blue within Figure 4.

 Figure 4: Align button

 - Doing so opens the Align drop-down gallery, as shown in Figure 5.

 - Among the Align options that you see in Figure 5, the Align Left, Align Center, and Align Right options work well with the pictures that are to be aligned vertically on the slide.
 Similarly, the Align Top, Align Middle, and Align Bottom options are suitable for pictures which are to be aligned horizontally on the slide.